monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 Instead of applying simple statistical adjustments, this toolkit focuses on understanding the reasons behind disparities so that interventions are more precise, transparent, and effective.

+### Why Causal Fairness Instead of Only Statistical Fairness?

+Traditional fairness metrics (such as equal approval rates across groups) measure outcome differences, but they do not explain why those differences exist.

+Two systems can show the same statistical disparity:
+- One due to legitimate risk differences
+- One due to discriminatory mechanisms

+Statistical fairness cannot distinguish between these cases.

+The Causal Fairness Toolkit focuses on identifying how protected attributes influence outcomes and whether those pathways are fair or unfair.
+This ensures interventions address root causes rather than masking disparities.

 ## 2. Toolkit Overview

 The toolkit consists of four components: